eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 Functionality **a)** corresponds to the "classic" safety behavior of rail signals ([PZB](https://en.wikipedia.org/wiki/Punktf%C3%B6rmige_Zugbeeinflussung)).
 When option **--railsignal-moving-block** is set or individual signals are configured with parameter *moving-block* (see below), feature **a)** is disabled and trains will use their configured carFollowModel (i.e. 'Rail') for distance keeping.
 This is similar to the [LZB](https://en.wikipedia.org/wiki/Linienzugbeeinflussung) safety system when used with extremely short virtual blocks.

-To switch a single signal into moving-block-mode, the following additional file may be loaded:
+To switch a  signal into moving-block-mode, the following additional file may be loaded:
 ```xml
 <additional xmlns:xsi="https://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="https://sumo.dlr.de/xsd/additional_file.xsd">
     <tlLogic id="gneJ8" programID="0">